adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ## 2. Having to implement entire standard

 When you chose the polyfill technique, you have painted yourself into a corner in having to recreate the entire standard.
 This has made the job significantly harder (perhaps impossible) and is rarely needed to meet the feature requirements.
 This is why context is important.

-Lets' take an easy example such as `Array.prototype.forEach`
+### `Array.prototype.forEach`

+This one is pretty simple and doable.
+Not ideal as we will see later but doable.

 	// Check to see if we should try and define it and can define it if(!Array.prototype.forEach && TypeError && !!Function.prototype.call) {